Summer Home Cleaning Tricks

 • Get organized.
 Stock cleaning tools and supplies in a basket or lightweight caddy that's easy to tote from room to room.

-• Clean smart - and quickly.
+• Clean smart - and fast.
 Learn the clockwise cleaning routine: Begin at the door and clean from top to bottom, moving clockwise around each room.
-This smart approach ensures that you'll attend to a room's every surface in a single pass.
+This smart approach ensures you'll attend to a room's every surface in a single pass.

 • Break down big weekly chores into smaller daily tasks.
-Instead of waiting until the weekend, when you're likely to find something better to do than clean house, break down the big chores into smaller daily tasks.
-Clean the microwave Monday, the toilet Tuesday, mop the floors Wednesday and tackle the tub Thursday.
+Instead of waiting until the weekend, when you're likely to find something better to do than clean the house, break down the big chores into smaller daily tasks.
+Clean the microwave Monday and the toilet Tuesday, mop the floors Wednesday and tackle the tub Thursday.
 By Friday, your significant target areas - the kitchen and bathroom - are nearly done.
-A few minutes on Friday surface duty and your home is clean and the weekend is yours.
+A few minutes on Friday surface duty, your home will be clean, and the weekend will be yours.

 Summer Home Cleaning Tricks for Bathrooms

-Four basic cleaning products are all you'll need to get bathrooms sparkling clean with these home cleaning tricks:
+Four essential cleaning products are all you'll need to get bathrooms sparkling clean with these home cleaning tricks:

 • a tub, tile and sink cleaner